icey830/restapiexpress/README.md

 - the framework handles sessions
 - the framework handles API-TOKENS
 - the framework serves HYPERMEDIA RESTFul JSON Files
-- the framework creates data base controllers based on predefined templets for every request you have definied in the documentation with grunt.
+- the framework creates data base controllers based on predefined templates for every request you have defined in the documentation with grunt.
 - the framework serves an admin interface to write the documentation

 How to write the documentation